team-cake/sudoku/README.md

 ## Project Status

 Project is: _in progress_
-At the moment I just started creating the sudoku project!
+I just started creating the sudoku project!
+Just a little bit of patience please!

 ---